 Local Trail Guides:

-Easy Walks in Massachusetts 2nd edition now includes maps to trail locations, information about trail conditions, points of interest, whether dogs are welcome and much, much more.
-Locations include: Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.
-You’ll discover ponds, streams, rivers, waterfalls, views of the area, and more.
+Easy Walks in Massachusetts 2nd edition has maps to trail locations, dogs welcome (or not).
+50+ trails in Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.

-More Easy Walks in Massachusetts, 2nd edition includes over 50 trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.
+More Easy Walks in Massachusetts, 2nd edition 50+ trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.

 Great reviews for “Easy Walks” the books, and presentations:

 “EXCELLENT program!
-Marjorie Turner Hollman’s Finding Easy Walks presentation was so well researched and her photos and tips were fantastic.
-Recommended.”
+Marjorie Turner Hollman’s Finding Easy Walks presentation was well researched and her photos and tips were fantastic.”
 Jennifer Shaker, Director, Willett Free Library, Saunderstown, RI